leandrosalo/aws-sso-creds-tool/README.md

 ```shell
 USE_ACCOUNT_ID=true
 ````
-_if you want a different profile name update the code..._
+_if you want a different profile name pattern update the code..._

-By default, it uses us-east-1 as aws region and searches for the credentials file in the default path.
+It uses _us-east-1_ as default aws region and searches for the credentials file in the default path.
 If you want to change it, add this:
 ```shell
 REGION=us-east-1